-With schools back in session, it may be helpful to review laws concerning passing school buses.
+With schools back in session this week, it may be helpful to review laws concerning passing school buses.

 Many motorists are unaware of the penalties for passing stopped school buses, despite the efforts to raise awareness, some drivers still fail to stop.

 Before stopping a school bus for picking up or letting off children, a bus driver is required to activate amber flashing signal lamps.
 Once the bus comes to a complete stop, the bus driver is required to extend the stop arm and activate the red flashing signal lights prior to opening the door of the bus.